FREQUENTLY ASKED QUESTIONS (FAQs) ON AUDIT QUALITY REVIEWS

 - 15. How safe is the information to which the review team gets access?

-All reviewers comply with the ethical principles as per the International Ethics Standards Board for Accountants (IESBA) code of ethics as well as the ICPAU code of ethics.
+All reviewers comply with the ethical principles as per the IESBA code of ethics as well as the ICPAU’s code of ethics.
 The team selection is such that the members are independent from the firm as well as the firm’s clients.
 The review team further operates within the law.
 Section 6(4) of the Accountants Practice Regulations 2019 provides that, “the Quality Assurance Board shall keep confidential the material and information obtained during a monitoring process, except where, by law, this information is required to be disclosed or where the concerned practising accountant consents to the disclosure”.
-The Quality Assurance Board has put in place measures to protect the confidentiality of information and material obtained through the quality assurance programme.
+The Quality Assurance Board has out in place measures to protect confidentiality of information and material obtained through the quality assurance programme.

-- 16. What do we expect after the visit?
+- 16. What do we expect after the review?

-- 17. How does ICPAU grade audit visits?
+- 17. How does ICPAU grade audit reviews?

 The firm is graded in four (4) classes; 1, 2A, 2B and 3 depending on the outcome of the review.

-No concerns regarding the sufficiency and quality of audit evidence or the appropriateness of significant audit judgments in the areas reviewed, Only limited weaknesses in documentation of audit work.
-AND
+- No concerns regarding the sufficiency and quality of audit evidence or the appropriateness of significant audit judgments in the areas reviewed;

-Any concerns in other areas are limited in nature (both individually
+- Any concerns in other areas are limited in nature (both individually and collectively)

 - 18. What happens if one of the partners’ files performs poorly yet the others’ are excellent?